onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 At the moment you have to define your own tags in the code (variable `self.tags`).
 It should be changed at some point.

+This is a fork of the original 2011 Calibre ReadItLater plugin.

 # Installation

 * Under the "Fetch News" drop down select "Add a Custom Source"
 * Click "Load Recipe From File" and choose the Pocket.recipe file
 * Edit max_articles_per_feed & minimum_articles to set your max and minimum articles downloaded per eBook
 * Save and Close
-* Under "Schedule News Download" Select the new Pocket recipe under custom and fill out your credentials
+* Under "Schedule News Download" Select the new Pocket recipe under custom and fill out your credential

+If you have any problem read more [at Pocket](https://help.getpocket.com/customer/portal/articles/361724-how-to-configure-calibre-with-pocket)

 # Changelog
 ## Pocket v1.4.1